Quasi-fibered boundary pseudodifferential operators: Parametrix construction of Dirac operators

+Since $R^*_{-\delta}$ and $v^{-1}R_{\delta}$ are $\QFB$ residual operators, we see by the semi-ideal property of Proposition~\ref{com.8} that $R^*_{-\delta}G_{\delta}(v^{-1}R_{\delta})$ is a $\QFB$ residual operator.
+Hence the result follows from \eqref{hd.8} and Theorem~\ref{co.9}, the better decay at some faces being a consequence of the multiplication on the right by $v$. \end{proof}

-Let us conclude this section by providing a simple criterion to apply Theorem~\ref{do.28} when $\eth_{\QFB}$ is a Hodge-deRham operator.
-In this case, we can use Lemma~\ref{do.27d} to determine what $\delta$ we can pick in Assumption~\ref{do.26}.
-Similarly, Remark~\ref{su.7e} ensures that the first part of Assumption~\ref{su.7} is satisfied.
+Let us conclude this section by providing a simple criterion to apply Theorem~\ref{do.28} in the depth $2$ case when $\eth_{\QFB}$ is a Hodge-deRham operator.
+Lemma~\ref{do.27d} can then be used to determine what $\delta$ we can pick in Assumption~\ref{do.26}.
+Similarly, Remark~\ref{su.7e} ensures that Assumption~\ref{su.7} is satisfied.
 On the other hand, for $H_i$ submaximal, let $Z_i$ be a fiber of $\phi_i: H_i\to S_i$.
-Assume for simplicity that the boundary of $Z_i$ is connected and that there is a unique maximal boundary hypersurface $H_j$ such that $H_j>H_i$.
-Then the fiber bundle $\phi_j$ on $H_j$ induces a fiber bundle $\phi_j:\pa Z_i\to Y_i$ for some closed manifold $Y_i$.
-The operator $\eth_{v,i}$ induces a corresponding vertical family $\eth_{v,ij}$ on the fibers of $\phi_{j}:\pa Z_i\to Y_i$.
-Again, this operator corresponds to a family of Hodge-deRham operators, so its fiber kernels form a flat vector bundle $\ker \eth_{v,ij}\to Y_i$.
-By \cite[Example~7.3]{KR0}, we will have that \cite[Assumption~7.1]{KR0} will hold with $\epsilon_1>1$ provided
+For $H_j>H_i$, the fiber bundle $\phi_j$ on $H_j$ induces a fiber bundle $\phi_j:\pa _jZ_i\to Y_{ij}$ for some closed manifold $Y_{ij}$, where $\pa_jZ_i= Z_i\cap H_j$.
+The operator $\eth_{v,i}$ induces a corresponding vertical family $\eth_{v,ij}$ on the fibers of $\phi_{j}:\pa_j Z_i\to Y_{ij}$.
+Again, this operator corresponds to a family of (direct sums of) Hodge-deRham operators, so its fiber kernels form a flat vector bundle $\ker \eth_{v,ij}\to Y_{ij}$.
+By \cite[Example~8.3]{KR0}, we will have that \cite[Assumption~8.1]{KR0} will hold with $\epsilon_1>1$ provided

 or